 When you want to cover all of your photo needs for a trip, an event, an outing, etc., with a single lens, you may want a super-zoom lens.
 The Canon RF-S 18-150mm F3.5-6.3 IS STM Lens is compact, lightweight, and affordable, but its huge 8.3x focal length range (angle of view equivalent to a full-frame 28.8-240mm lens) covering a vast range of needs in a single lens, is the best reason for selecting this lens.

 My standard reaction to a lens featuring an exceptionally long focal length range is to question the image quality it delivers, as compromises are usually involved.
-While not the 8.3x range is not the longest available, it is still very long.
+While not the 8.3x range is not the longest available, it is still long.

-As always, we'll discuss image quality in depth in this review, and while most of us place a very high value on image quality, image quality is not everything.
+As always, we'll discuss image quality in depth in this review, and while most of us place a high value on image quality, image quality is not everything.
 Sometimes having the right focal length immediately available gets a shot that an optically better quality lens not mounted completely misses.

 Fun is another factor that plays into this discussion.
 Most of us define photography as fun.
 However, few of us find it fun to change lenses (some of us even cringe about the potential for imaging sensor dust acquisition during this task), and few of us find it fun to physically carry lenses we're not using.
 Most of us find it fun to go out with a single lens that can photograph many scenarios.